 Families, like Imani's, will never receive a bill from St. Jude for anything.

 Slowly but surely, she began to thrive and put on weight with the help of a feeding tube.

 After several more months of chemotherapy, Imani is out of treatment and back at home, growing bigger and stronger every day.

-Khurram and Sarah are filled with joy and thanks for the milestones they’ve celebrated, milestones they once never thought they’d see: Imani’s first New Year’s, her first Ramadan, her first birthday, and more.
+Khurram and Sarah are filled with joy and thanks for the milestones they’ve celebrated, milestones they once thought they’d never see: Imani’s first New Year’s, her first Ramadan, her first birthday and more firsts every day.